 - The Ultimate Gift (we just watched this one and it’s great – got it from the library, then ordered it from Amazon).
 A story about a wealthy grandfather who leaves his entitled grandson a series of challenges to help him develop his character and generosity.

 - While You Were Sleeping with Sandra Bullock and Bill Pullman.
-Sweet story of how valuable family really is to a young lady who has lost both of her parents.
+A sweet story of how valuable family really is to a young lady who has lost both of her parents.

 - White Christmas with Bing Crosby and Danny Kaye.
 Classic story, great songs, amazing dancing and a little bit of silliness too.